Darryl Sutter: Chicago Blackhawks

 Standing at and weighing 175 lb, Sutter made the jump to the NHL in the 1979–80 season, playing eight games and scoring his first NHL goal in December 16, 1979 in a 7–3 win over the Detroit Red Wings.
 In the 1980 Stanley Cup playoffs Sutter suited up for all seven games including a first-round three-game sweep victory over the St. Louis Blues captained by his older brother Brian.
 During the series, Darryl scored one goal and one assist, while Brian was held pointless in three games.
 The Black Hawks were subsequently eliminated in the second round in a four-game sweep loss to the Buffalo Sabres.
 In his first seven playoff games, Sutter scored three goals and one assist.

 Sutter's first complete season came in 1980–81 where he put up a career-high 40 goals and 62 points as the Black Hawks finished with the 10th best record in the NHL at 31–33–16.
-Among the highlights of the season included a hattrick in a 7–5 win over the Edmonton Oilers on October 18, 1981.
+Among the highlights of the season were a hat-trick in a 7–5 win over the Edmonton Oilers on October 18, 1981.
 Sutter's 40 goals left him tied for 17th in scoring across the NHL, and he finishing fourth in the Calder Memorial Trophy voting.
 The Black Hawks were swept three games to zero by the Calgary Flames in the first round of the 1981 Stanley Cup playoffs.

-In the 1981–82 season Sutter played 40 games scoring 23 goals and 12 assists.
-His season was shortened due to nagging injuries, however, Sutter headed into the playoffs healthy.
+In the 1981–82 season Sutter played 40 games, scoring 23 goals and 12 assists.
+His season was shortened due to nagging injuries; however, Sutter headed into the playoffs healthy.
 The Black Hawks defeated the Minnesota North Stars three games to one and St. Louis Blues four games to two until losing to the Vancouver Canucks in five games.
 Sutter's playoffs ended prematurely when he tripped on a coin tossed on the ice during game three of the North Stars series, suffering a separated shoulder and requiring surgery.

 In the 1982–83 season the Chicago Black Hawks traded captain Terry Ruskowski to the Los Angeles Kings on October 24, and two months later coach Orval Tessier named Sutter team captain on December 10, 1982.
 Sutter finished 1982–83 with 31 goals and 30 assists in 80 games.
-In the 1983 Stanley Cup playoffs Sutter scored four goals and six assists as the Black Hawks defeated Brian Sutter's St. Louis Blues three games to one, and the Minnesota North Stars four games to one, and eventually fell to the Edmonton Oilers in Conference finals in a four-game sweep.
+In the 1983 Stanley Cup playoffs, Sutter scored four goals and six assists as the Black Hawks defeated Brian Sutter's St. Louis Blues three games to one, and the Minnesota North Stars four games to one, and eventually fell to the Edmonton Oilers in the Conference Final in a four-game sweep.
 Sutter played through the playoffs with broken ribs.